danialmd81/Code-Star-Project/src/services/database/README.md

 # PostgreSQL Database Service (with Backup & HA)

-This service provides a **central PostgreSQL database** for your ETL platform, with automated backups and high-availability (HA) via replication.
+This service provides a **central PostgreSQL database** for your ETL platform, with automated backups and high-availability (HA) via replication and automated failover.

 ---